 Other than the ability to add radio and checkbox fields, some other notable WPForms features include:

-- Online Payments: Receive online payments with Stripe, Square, PayPal, or Authorize.net.
+- Payments with Stripe, Square, PayPal, or Authorize.net.

-How to Add Multiple Choice (or Radio) Fields to Your Forms With WPForms
+How to Add Multiple Choice (or Radio Button) Fields to Your Forms With WPForms

-Start with downloading and installing the WPForms plugin on your WordPress website.
+Start by downloading and installing the WPForms plugin on your WordPress website.
 You can follow this step-by-step guide to learn how to install a plugin in WordPress.

 After you’ve installed the WPForms plugin, go to WPForms» Add New to create a new form.

-Search for any template from among 400+ form templates available on WPForms or create your own from a blank form.
+Search for any template from among the 600+ form templates available on WPForms or create your own from a blank form.

 For this example, we will create a blank form and name it the Restaurant Review Form (you’re free to give your form any name you want).

-To add the multiple choice field to your form, drag and drop the Multiple Choice field from the left of your screen onto your form.
+To add radio buttons to your form, drag and drop the Multiple Choice field from the left of your screen onto your form.

-Next, click on the multiple choice field created in your form.
+Next, click on the Multiple Choice field in your form preview.

 When you click on it, you’ll see the Field Options for the field open on the left of your screen.
 Enter your question in the text box below the Label section and button text in the Choices sections.

-You can customize the multiple choice field by adding image choices or enabling conditional logic.
+You can customize the Multiple Choice field by adding image or icon choices.

-Congrats!
-You’ve successfully added multiple choices to your form in WPForms.
+You’ve successfully added radio buttons to your form in WPForms.

-Now, let’s take a look at adding checkbox fields.
+Now, let’s take a look at adding a Checkboxes field.

-How to Add Checkboxes Field to Your Forms With WPForms
+How to Add a Checkboxes Field to Your Forms With WPForms

-Adding the checkboxes field is very similar to adding radio buttons in WPForms.
+Adding the Checkboxes field is very similar to adding radio buttons in WPForms.
 To start, drag and drop the Checkboxes field onto your form.

 Next, click on the Checkboxes field that you just added to your form.

-As before, this will open the Field Options view where you can customize the settings for this field.
+As before, this will open the Field Options panel where you can customize the settings for this field.
 Enter your field text below the Label and options text in the Choices sections.

-You can add image choices or even conditional logic to customize your form.
+You can add image or icon choices or even conditional logic to customize your form.